ggeerraarrdd/portfoliofy/README.md

 * See `requirements.txt`

-**Note:** CairoSVG may require additional tools systems libraries.
+**Note:** CairoSVG may require additional systems libraries.
 Refer to their [official documentation](https://cairosvg.org/documentation/).

 ### Installation